-Reprising a role he played in the run-up to the Iraq War, Kristol helped convene in mid-2013 a number of prominent neoconservatives—including Elliott Abrams, Max Boot, Eliot Cohen, Thomas Donnelly, Reuel Marc Gerecht, Robert Kagan, Joe Lieberman, and Dan Senor, among others—and a handful of liberal hawks to sign an open letter calling for the Obama administration to intervene in Syria's civil war.
+Reprising a role he played in the run-up to the Iraq War, in August 2013 Kristol helped convene a number of prominent neoconservatives—including Elliott Abrams, Max Boot, Eliot Cohen, Thomas Donnelly, Reuel Marc Gerecht, Robert Kagan, Joe Lieberman, and Dan Senor, among others—and a handful of liberal hawks to sign an open letter calling for the Obama administration to intervene in Syria's civil war.
 "At a minimum," the letter read, "the United States, along with willing allies and partners, should use standoff weapons and airpower to target the Syrian dictatorship's military units that were involved in the recent large-scale use of chemical weapons.
 It should also provide vetted moderate elements of Syria's armed opposition with the military support required to identify and strike regime units armed with chemical weapons."

-In his own writings, Kristol has claimed that the goal of any intervention should be not simply to punish Syrian President Bashar al-Assad for his alleged use of chemical weapons, but to topple him.
+In his own writings, Kristol has claimed that the goal of any intervention in Syria should be not simply to punish President Bashar al-Assad for his alleged use of chemical weapons, but to topple him.
 "Whatever the president and the secretary of state may now say about the mission in Syria being 'limited' and 'narrow,'" Kristol wrote, "one trusts they know the mission will only be a success if Assad goes.
 Regime change is not only Assad's just reward.
 It's also the best hope for a modicum of stability in and near Syria.
 And it's the only message other WMD-loving dictators will understand."

-Kristol concluded that in the absence of action by the Obama administration, it fell to Israel to launch a war with Iran—and christened the hawkish Israeli Prime Minister Benjamin Netanyahu the "leader of the West" for his confrontational stance toward the Islamic Republic.
+Kristol concluded that in the absence of military action by the Obama administration, it fell to Israel to launch a war with Iran.
+Kristol even christened the hawkish Israeli Prime Minister Benjamin Netanyahu the "leader of the West" for his confrontational stance toward the Islamic Republic.
 "Ariel Sharon once famously said that Israel would not play the role of Czechoslovakia in the 1930s," wrote Kristol, continuing the World War II analogy.
 "Nor will it play the role of Poland.
 Despite imprecations from the Obama administration, Israel will act.
 One prays it will not be too late.
 It is a strange course of events, heavy with historical irony, that has made the prime minister of Israel for now the leader of the West.
 But irony is better than tragedy."

-Kristol has also remained a vocal commentator on a variety of Republican concerns.
+Kristol is also a vocal commentator on a variety of other Republican concerns.
 He has spoken out against comprehensive immigration reform, called Obamacare worse than Watergate, dismissed rising reports of sexual assault in the U.S. military as a "pseudo-crisis," and defended the broadly unpopular GOP shutdown of the federal government in the fall of 2013 by dismissively suggesting that "no one no one is going to starve" and that it's "not the end of the world."

 A key tool used by Kristol in advancing his agenda are the numerous advocacy groups he has created and supported during the last two decades, most of which have been dedicated to promoting militarist, "pro-Israel" U.S. foreign policies.
-Among the groups are the Project for the New American Century (PNAC), which Kristol cofounded with another neocon scion, Robert Kagan; the Liz Cheney-led Keep America Safe; the Foreign Policy Initiative; the Institute for the Study of War; and the Committee for the Liberation of Iraq.
+Among the groups are the Project for the New American Century (PNAC), which Kristol cofounded with another neocon scion, Robert Kagan; the Liz Cheney-led Keep America Safe; the PNAC successor Foreign Policy Initiative; the Institute for the Study of War; and the Committee for the Liberation of Iraq.

 2012 Election and Aftermath